-If you have a vegetable garden, a family member or neighbor with a vegetable garden, or receive a share of vegetables from a community supported farm, you probably have more tomatoes than you know what to do with right now.
+If you have a vegetable garden, a family member or neighbor with a vegetable garden, or receive a share of vegetables from a community-supported farm, you probably have more tomatoes than you know what to do with right now.
 And, while there’s nothing quite as delicious as a farm or garden-fresh tomato, there is such a thing as too much of a good thing.
 Or is there?

 Just because you can’t possibly use all of those tomatoes now is no reason to let them go to waste.
-Learning how to preserve tomatoes when they are in season will save you tons of money througout the winter.
+Learning how to preserve tomatoes when they are in season will save you tons of money throughout the winter.
 Here are some idea to help you take advantage of this period of abundance before fall is fully upon us.
 Don’t miss your chance!

 Convenience Preservation: Freezing

-If you don’t have the time to can, and have plenty of room in your freezer, freezing is the fastest and easiest way to preserve your tomatoes.
+If you don’t have the time to can and have plenty of room in your freezer, freezing is the fastest and easiest way to preserve your tomatoes.
 And frozen tomatoes are not only faster and more convenient, they also taste fresher and have more nutrients than canned tomatoes do.
 If you have the space in your home, a used chest freezer is a great investment.
 As you receive fresh produce from you garden or local farmer throughout the summer, you can slowly begin to build up your winter stock.
 Unlike canning, you don’t have to preserve large amounts at one time.

 Another great aspect about freezing is that you can freeze tomatoes in any form: pureed, sauce, diced, crushed, or whole.
 You can even pick the tomato right off the vine, remove the stem and put it in your freezer completely intact, without even placing it into a bag.
 Once it’s frozen, you can place the whole tomato into a large freezer bag and keep adding to it throughout the season.
-In other words, with freezing you decide how much time you can put in.
+In other words, with freezing, you decide how much time you can put in.

 Here are a few tips to remember for safe freezing: